apachecn/fastai-ml-dl-notes-zh/zh/dl4.md

 ```

 ```
- "I have to say when a name like Zombiegeddon and an atom bomb on the front cover I was expecting a flat out chop-socky fung-ku, but what I got instead was a comedy.
+ _"I have to say when a name like Zombiegeddon and an atom bomb on the front cover I was expecting a flat out chop-socky fung-ku, but what I got instead was a comedy.
 So, it wasn't quite was I was expecting, but I really liked it anyway!
 The best scene ever was the main cop dude pulling those kids over and pulling a Bad Lieutenant on them!!
 I was laughing my ass off.
 I mean, the cops were just so bad!
 And when I say bad, I mean The Shield Vic Macky bad.
 But unlike that show I was laughing when they shot people and smoked dope.<br /><br />Felissa Rose...man, oh man.
 What can you say about that hottie.
 She was great and put those other actresses to shame.
 She should work more often!!!!!
 I also really liked the fight scene outside of the building.
 That was done really well.
 Lots of fighting and people getting their heads banged up.
 FUN!
-Last, but not least Joe Estevez and William Smith were great as the...well, I wasn't sure what they were, but they seemed to be having fun and throwing out lines.
-I mean, some of it didn't make sense with the rest of the flick, but who cares when you're laughing so hard!
-All in all the film wasn't the greatest thing since sliced bread, but I wasn't expecting that.
-It was a Troma flick so I figured it would totally suck.
-It's nice when something surprises you but not totally sucking.<br /><br />Rent it if you want to get stoned on a Friday night and laugh with your buddies.
-Don't rent it if you are an uptight weenie or want a zombie movie with lots of flesh eating.<br /><br />PS Uwe Boil was a nice touch."
+Last, but not least Joe Estevez and William Smith were great as the...well, I wasn't sure what they were, but they seemed to be having fun and throwing out_  _lines._ _I mean, some of it didn't make sense with the rest of the flick, but who cares when you're laughing so hard!_ _All in all the film wasn't the greatest thing since sliced bread, but I wasn't expecting that._ _It was a Troma flick so I_  _It's nice when something surprises you but not totally sucking.<br /><br />Rent it if you want to get stoned on a Friday night and laugh with your buddies._ _Don't rent it if you are an uptight weenie or want a zombie movie with lots of flesh eating.<br /><br />PS Uwe Boil was a nice touch."_
 ```

-Now we will check how many words are in the dataset:
+现在我们将检查数据集中有多少个单词：

 ```
  !find {TRN} -name '*.txt' | xargs cat | wc -w
 ```

 ```
- 17486581
+ _17486581_
 ```

 ```